SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 - Error payload: optional source code location for the error (as either `null` or an instance of the `RocqLoc` object).
 - Failure mode: recoverable failure.

+### `materialize`

+- Description: materializes the cursor, giving it its own dedicated top-level.
+- Arguments (in order, or named):
+  - cursor: the cursor to perform the operation on (as an integer).
+- Response payload: a `null` value.
+- Error payload: a `null` value.
+- Failure mode: recoverable failure.

 ### `query`

 - Description: runs the given query at the cursor, not updating the state.